nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Description:

 This command updates a valid food item with the new value(s) specified in the unique food list.
-Food item has to exist in the food list and nutrient values specified has to be different from original before an update is permitted.
+Food item has to exist in the food list and at least one nutrients' value specified has to be different from original before an update is permitted.

 Example: `food_update n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`